inno-devops-labs/F23-core-course-labs/lab01/app_python/README.md

 ## Overview

-The application provides current time in Moscow.
+The application provides a storage of text notes.

 ## Usage